-The live variable analysis is specified in Figure 10 as five mutually defined predicates: 'l reachable', 'C reachable', 'i reachable', 'x live' and 'e live'.
-Location 0 (the program entry point) is reachable.
-If a location l is reachable, then the code of the block at location l, written code(l), is reachable.
-If a piece of code C is reachable, all the instruction it contains are reachable.
-If a control instruction is reachable, then all the locations it points to are reachable.
+The live variable analysis is specified in Figure 10 as five mutually defined predicates: ' κ reachable', 'C reachable', 'i reachable', 'i reachable, then the code of the block at location κ , written $\operatorname{code}(\kappa)$, is reachable.
+If a location κ is reachable, then the code of the block at location κ , written $\operatorname{code}(\kappa)$, is reachable.
+If a piece of $\operatorname{code} C$ is reachable, all the instruction it contains are reachable.
 If a block update or an effectful assignment is reachable, then all its free variables are live.
 The variable in a reachable return or raise instruction is live.
+If a control instruction is reachable, then all the locations it points to are reachable.
 In the case of a reachable conditional instruction, the condition variable is live.
 If a block parameter is live, then the corresponding arguments are also live.
 If a live variable is assigned to some expression e, then the expression is live.
 If an expression is live, then all its free variables are live.
 Finally, if a closure expression is live, then its body location is reachable.
 This analysis is implemented using recursive functions.

-Then dead code elimination can take place.
+Then, dead code elimination can take place.
 Unreachable blocks are discarded.
-Assignments x = e where x is not live and e is not effectful are removed.
+Assignments x=e where x is not live and e is not effectful are removed.
 Block parameters that are not live are also removed, as well as the corresponding block arguments.

-During the analysis, the compiler actually counts how many time each variable is used.
-This is only a slight variation of the live variable analysis presented here, where a counter, associated to each variable, is incremented each time one would deduce that a variable is live.
+During the live variable analysis, the compiler actually computes how many time each variable is used.
+This is only a slight variation of the live variable analysis presented above, where a counter, associated to each variable, is incremented each time one would deduce that a variable is live.
 One just has to be careful to consider expressions only once (two distinct rules applies for effectful expressions).
-This information is used during code generation (Section 4).
+This information is used to perform some inlining locally during code generation (Section 4).

-The analysis is effective at eliminating unused functions in modules.
+The analysis is effective at eliminating unused functions in modules (see Figure 14).
 It is not powerful enough to deal with functors (modules parameterized by other modules) in the general case.
 An interprocedural analysis would be needed for that.

-3.5 Function Inlining
+3.5.
+Function Inlining

 The OCaml bytecode compiler does not perform any inlining.
 There are thus lots of opportunities for inlining.
 At the moment, only functions that are used exactly once are inlined.
 This is guaranteed to make the code smaller and is simple to implement.
 In particular, no variable renaming is necessary.
 This is performed as follows.
-The block containing the function call is split at the call
+The block containing the function call is split at the call instruction.
+The function call is replaced by a branch to the function body.
+The arguments passed to the block can be deduced from the function parameters.
+Each return instruction in the function body is replaced by a branch to the instruction just after the function call, with a single argument which is the return value of the function.